 These options may also keep your ears warm, but their bulkier design is mostly intended to provide protection while you’re at the range.
 Available in electronic and passive, these are the best earmuffs out there to protect your ears with.
-Before our in-depth reviews, here is our favorite Top 3 Shooting Earmuff at a glance.
+Here are the Best Shooting Earmuffs and Earplugs.

 Noise Reduction Rating: 30 dB

 Do you have a soundtrack you love to listen to while firing off rounds at the shooting range?
 The Pro Ears Pro Mag gives you the opportunity to listen to what you want to and not the ambient chatter of other shooters.
 This electronic headset is designed with an input for most media devices while delivering on premium noise cancellation.
 Each shot is drowned out to a manageable level without sacrificing the quality of whatever media player you’re listening to.

 Control the volume level of your media device and the level of noise cancellation in case you prefer to not be completely shut out from the world.
 Pro Ears Pro Mag is equipped with an automatic shutoff, prolonging the life of the two N batteries that they run off of.
 Fine tune your hearing for a more personalized experience and enjoy a 1.5 millisecond response time.

 Both cups are connected to ProForm leather ear seals for a comfortable wear.
 The durable material will last for many uses.